 Group Size: 6 – 18

-Day 1 Make your own way to Barnham Broom a beautiful property on the outside of the city of Norwich for a four-night stay.
+Day 1 Make your own way to Barnham Broom a beautiful property on the outside of the city of Norwich for a six-night stay.
 Enjoy dinner and meet your fellow travellers.
 (D)

 Day 4 From Norwich train station take a scenic journey through south-west Norfolk into the county of Cambridgeshire.
 Visit the family home of Oliver Cromwell, enjoy a guided tour with a guide in historical garb and learn about the Lord Protector, the English Civil War as well as the Cromwell family tree.
 Spend time in Ely with free time for lunch before a guided tour of spectacular Ely Cathedral.
 Dating back to the 11th century it is Romanesque in style with Gothic elements with a famous octagonal central tower.
-Enjoy a guided tour of the cathedral, returning to Norwich by train.
-(B)
+Enjoy a guided tour of the cathedral.
+(B, D)

 This is a full itinerary with most visits on foot including several sites with inclines or steps.

-Ideally located on the outskirts of Norwich and set in 250 acres of Norfolk countryside, this country hotel has an award-winning restaurant, a spa, swimming pool, gym, and 2 golf courses.
-The on-site restaurant has been awarded 2 AA Rosettes.
-The 46 stylish guest rooms and suites offer modern luxury combined with traditional charm, air conditioning, fridge, dressing gowns, safe, tea/coffee making facilities and TV.
+Country hotel, ideally located on the outskirts of Norwich and set in 250 acres of Norfolk countryside.
+Award-winning restaurant, spa, swimming pool, gym, 2 golf courses and WiFi (free).
+46 stylish rooms offering modern luxury combined with traditional charm, air conditioning, fridge, dressing gowns, safe, tea/coffee making facilities and TV.

 per person in a double/twin room